lisat-bair/LISAt_code/README.md

 - [LLaVA](https://github.com/haotian-liu/LLaVA)
 - [SAM (Segment Anything)](https://github.com/facebookresearch/segment-anything)

-We thank the open-source community for their contributions.
+We thank the open-source community for its contributions.

-## 🎯 Citation
+## Citation

 If you use LISAT, its datasets, or any part of this repository in your work, please consider citing our [paper](https://arxiv.org/pdf/2505.02829):